Cryptdroid/Cryptdroid/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Streamlit Framework<br>🌱 I’m currently learning Data Structure and Algorithms<br>💬 Ask me about Python<br>⚡ Fun fact:- I'm an Anime fan and a gamer too!
+🔭 I’m currently working on Scikit-Learn based prediction models<br>🌱 I’m currently learning Data Structures and Algorithms<br>💬 Ask me about Python<br>⚡ Fun fact:- I'm an Anime fan and a gamer too!

 ## 🌐 Socials: